Parenting Teens - Parties

 Parties are part of the fun in growing up and a good way for young people to be able to mix with others.
 Plans and boundaries help to keep your teenager safer.

-Key points to remember about teenagers and parties
+Key points about teenagers and parties

 - parties are part of the fun in growing up and a good way for young people to be able to mix with others